anairo98/microservices-demo/README.md

 > If the Pods crashes, the reason is probably the UserID of the Deployments.
 Scale down the Deployment to zero pods and again up to one and check out the *Error Message*.
 Commonly, you need to adjust the User ID (runAsUser, runAsGroup, fsGroup) with the given ID range in the *Error Message*.
 Every Namespace in OpenShift has a different User ID and the User ID is higher than in Docker Compose e.g. (1000 vs. 10080000).
 User IDs of 1000 are not accepted in RH OpenShift!

 4. Create a Route on the *frontend* Pod
+- Eventually you need to delete cookies or open route in private browser-window
 > The e-commerce store should be reachable now

 ## Troubleshooting